TomObungu/mathematics.md/Further Mathematics/Further Mechanics 1/2D Elastic Collisions/corrected questions/Q. Show that magnitude is mu sec alpha. Find in m, u and e only, the KE lost by P in impact.md

 \end{gather*}

 $$
 Secondly, consider the impulse only in the vertical component.
-Notice that vertical component before will be negative as it is travelling downwards in the opposite direction and we take down to be negative:
+Notice that vertical component before will be negative as it is travelling downwards in the opposite direction and we take down to be negative and that question does not introduce the coefficient of restitution into the question yet.
 $$
 \begin{gather*}
 I = m(v\sin\alpha--u\cos\alpha) \\